 Definitions

 The definitions in OAR 340-200-0020, 340-204-0010 and this rule apply to this division.
-If the same term is defined in this rule and 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.
+If the same term is defined in this rule and OAR 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the

-Environmental Quality Commission under OAR 340-200-0040.
+EQC under OAR 340-200-0040.

 Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468A.025 Hist.: DEQ 14-1999, f. & cert. ef.
 10-14-99

+Major New Source Review

+340-224-0025

+Major Modification

-71) "Major Modification" means any physical change or change in the method of operation of a source that results in satisfying the requirements of both subsections (a) and (b) of this section, or of subsection (c) of this section for any regulated air pollutant.
-Major modifications for ozone precursors or PM2.5 precursors also constitute major modifications for ozone and PM2.5, respectively. (a) Except as provided in subsection (d) of this section, a PSEL that exceeds the netting basis by an amount that is equal to or greater than the significant emission rate.
+(1) "Major Modification" means any physical change or change in the method of operation of a source, except those changes specified in section (6), where section (2) or (3) is satisfied for any regulated pollutant subject to Major New Source Review as specified in subsection (c) of the definition of regulated pollutant in division 200 since the later of:

+(a) The baseline period for all regulated pollutants except PM2.5;

+(b) May 1, 2011 for PM2.5; or

+(c) The most recent Major New Source Review action for that regulated pollutant.

+(2)(a) Except as provided in section (5), a PSEL or actual emissions that exceed the netting basis by an amount that is equal to or greater than the SER; and

-(b) The accumulation of emission increases due to physical changes and changes in the method of operation as determined in accordance with paragraphs (A) and (B) of this subsection is equal to or greater than the significant emission rate.
+(b) The accumulation of emission increases due to physical changes or changes in the method of operation, except those changes specified in section (6), since the later of the dates in subsections (1)(a) through (1)(c) that is equal to or greater than the SER.

-(A) Calculations of emission increases in subsection (b) of this section must account for all accumulated increases in actual emissions due to physical changes and changes in the method of operation occurring at the source since the applicable baseline period, or since the time of the last construction approval issued for the source pursuant to the New Source Review Regulations in OAR 340 division 224 for that pollutant, whichever time is more recent.
-These include fugitive emissions and emissions from insignificant activities.
+(A) Emission increases in subsection (b) shall be calculated as follows: For each unit with a physical change or change in the method of operation occurring at the source since the later of the dates in subsections (1)(a) through (1)(c) as applicable for each pollutant, subtract the unit’s portion of the netting basis from its post-change potential to emit taking into consideration any federally enforceable limits on potential to emit.
+Emissions from categorically insignificant activities, aggregate insignificant emissions, and fugitive emissions must be included in the calculations.

 (B) Emission increases due solely to increased use of equipment or facilities that existed or were permitted or approved to construct in accordance with OAR 340 division 210 during the applicable baseline period are not included, except if the increased use is to support a physical change or change in the method of operation.

-(c) Any change at a source, including production increases, that would result in a Plant Site Emission Limit increase of 1 ton or more for any regulated pollutant for which the source is a major source in nonattainment or maintenance areas or a federal major source in attainment or unclassified areas, if the source obtained permits to construct and operate after the applicable baseline period but has not undergone New Source Review.
+(3) Any change at a source, including production increases, that would result in a PSEL increase of 1 ton or more for any regulated pollutant for which the source is a federal major source, if the source obtained permits to construct and operate after the applicable baseline period but has not undergone New Source Review.

-(A) Subsection (c) of this section does not apply to PM2.5 and greenhouse gases.
+(a) This section does not apply to PM2.5 and greenhouse gases.

-(B) Changes to the PSEL solely due to the availability of better emissions information are exempt from being considered an increase.
+(b) Changes to the PSEL solely due to the availability of more accurate and reliable emissions information are exempt from being considered an increase under this section.

+(4) Major modifications for ozone precursors or PM2.5 precursors also constitute major modifications for ozone and PM2.5, respectively.

-(d) If a portion of the netting basis or PSEL (or both) was set based on PTE because the source had not begun normal operations but was permitted or approved to construct and operate, that portion of the netting basis or PSEL (or both) must be excluded from the tests in subsections (a) and (b) of this section until the netting basis is reset as specified in the definitions of baseline emission rate and netting basis.
+(5) If a portion of the netting basis or PSEL or both was set based on PTE because the source had not begun normal operations but was permitted or approved to construct and operate, that portion of the netting basis or PSEL or both must be excluded from the tests in section (2) until the netting basis is reset as specified in OAR 340-222-0046(3)(d) and 340-222-0051(3).